Changissnz/selfinterest/README.md

 The relation between self-interest and information is indeed complicated.
 This complication is a consequence of self-interest having to be economical due to its not being self-contained.
-The principles required to be harnessed in ways of precision for wanted products of effects is variable in difficulty of understanding.
-And the styles of expressing these principles to be understood by human beings is also variable.
+The principles required to be harnessed in ways of precision for wanted products of effects are variable in difficulty of understanding.
+And the styles of expressing these principles to be understood by human beings are also variable.
 So the starting point consists of principles to be known, and the principles do not have to be expressed by human beings in forms accurate and simple.
 Also, there is no universal rule that an arbitrary principle need be understood by a human being; this alone is part of the explanation for the consequentialist ways that human societies operate by.
-If information is an asset, and it is when especially recorded into perceptible forms, then the knowledgeable human being is one of the closest entities next to information.
+If information is an asset, and it is especially when recorded into perceptible forms, then the knowledgeable human being is one of the closest entities next to information.
 The 21st century trend of monetizing on information is actually nothing groundbreaking, in principle.
 Greater speed of access to and transmission of information through the medium of the Internet